zzjjjiang/python-starter/Git/readme.md

 - Make sure you are on the `dev` branch (`git branch`)
 - Get the latest code for the `dev` branch from the MOL repo
 - Create a branch off of the `dev` branch using the following schema: `dev-{your initials}-fix-list`
-- Write your code to dedupe the list
+- Write your code to dedupe the list (do not delete the colors from the student() functions)
 - Stage, commit, push your branch to GitHub and create a PR (do not merge)
 - Wait for instructor to review